cpfaff/rbefdata/README.md

 install_github("befdata/rbefdata", subdir = "rbefdata")
 ```

-You should be aware that this installation gets you a bleeding edge version of
+However, you should be aware that this gets you a bleeding edge version of
 rBEFdata.
-It might happen that it fails to install or that certain functions
+It might fail to install or it can happen that certain functions are
-are not working as expected.
-If you prefer a stable package you should use the
+not working as expected.
+If you prefer a stable and tested package you should
-versions provided via CRAN.
+use the versions provided via CRAN.

 ### License